Harish-Research-Lab/FEAP-AceGen/README.md

 ## Requirements

-The following softwares are required to generate and user the user elements.
+The following softwares are required to generate and use the user elements.

 - [FEAP](http://projects.ce.berkeley.edu/feap) v8.1 or later.
 A free version is also available for download as [Feappv](http://projects.ce.berkeley.edu/feap/feappv).